Last Updated on November 30, 2017 by foxintheforest

 Overall, it does what it says it does, keeps the contents dry and vents out excess air when the system is compressed.
 At only 3.2 ounces (for the 14L capacity) you certainly don’t notice it.
 After being drenched by a hose, the contents (my precious down sleeping bag) remained perfectly dry.
 Water rolls right off of the bag itself.
 Don’t believe me?
 Check out the video of the test below.

 However, I ended up having to purchase two of these.
-On a car camping trip, I left the Sea to Summit compression sack in the car and came home to find a hole slashed through it.
-I found this to be rather surprising, as it was simply sitting on the floor of the car.
+On a car camping trip, I left the Sea to Summit compression sack in the truck and came home to find a hole slashed through it.
+I found this to be rather surprising, as it was simply sitting on the floor in the back seat.
 The fabric is also supposedly rip-stop, but it looked as if the rip had continued in several directions.
 Luckily, I had purchased this at REI and was able to exchange it.
 Not to mention Sea to Summit stands behind their products and would have happily sent me a new one.